usagitoneko97/klara/A4.Cfg/readme.md

 ### Dominance Frontier

 In a simplified manner of explanation, the dominance frontier of a node `n` can be view as, from `n`'s point of view, going through his child, DF node is the first node that `n` doesn't *strictly dominates*.
 For example, consider following CFG.
+Assume that the source is **B0**.

 ![DF_example](resources/DF_example.svg)